Southampton to play Hull at Wembley for Premier League place

-SOUTHAMPTON, England, May 12 : Southampton will play Hull City for a place in the Premier League after coming back from a goal down to beat Middlesbrough 2-1 in extra time of a gruelling Championship playoff semi-final second leg on Tuesday.
+SOUTHAMPTON, England, May 12 : Southampton will play Hull City for a place in the Premier League after coming back from a goal down to beat Middlesbrough 2-1 in extra time of their Championship playoff semi-final second leg on Tuesday.

 Shea Charles fired the Saints on their way to Wembley with a curled left-footed shot that bounced in off the inside of the post in the 116th minute after the 90 minutes ended 1-1.